 Ward panel chairs to aim to publish a yearly list of meetings, Paul to support this, exploring the onboarding of Police cadets and the liaison of young people from the youth councils within the schools.

-Although there is much work to do, the meeting felt that there were many existing networks and structures that could be exploited more effectively as a start
+Although there is much work to do, the meeting felt that there were many existing networks and structures that could be exploited more effectively as a start.